 There’s no need to start your research from scratch as we’ve created where-to-stay guides for the four larger islands — Kauai, Oahu, Maui and Hawaii.
 In our guides we discuss the major resort locations, weather, conveniences, attractions and more.
 Think of these guides as a cheatsheet to help you hone in on the resort area that suits your interests.

 Determine your accommodation options and read reviews

 After you’ve chosen a resort area(s) of your interest, the next natural step is to consider the accommodation options.
 A simple way to discover your options is to search for them on TripAdvisor.
-For example, if you’ve chosen Poipu for your Kauai vacation base, you can search for hotels and/or condos/homes in Poipu on TripAdvisor.
+For example, if you’ve chosen Poipu for your Kauai vacation base, you can search for hotels and to a lesser extent condos/homes in Poipu on TripAdvisor.
+For condos or villa rentals, VRBO.com has many more options.
 From there, you can get an idea of pricing, ratings and the numerous reviews all in one site.

 Though it can be time consuming, reading reviews for hotels and condos can also be well worth your time.
 From reviews, you should be able to get an idea of the level of service, room categories that are or aren’t worth the spend, amenities, nearby restaurants and attractions, trends, unedited (“real”) photos and more.

 Note that our where-to-stay guides, that we listed in the previous section, include a list of the hotels and condos where we’ve stayed.
 We link to our reviews which contain lots of photos and a video overview.

 Review the satellite image of your accommodation options